riiiiiiiiiina0/copy-bear/README.md

 # Copy Title & URL Chrome Extension

-A simple Chrome extension that copies the current tab's title and URL to your clipboard with a single click.
+A simple Chrome extension that copies the current tab's title and URL to your clipboard with single or double clicks in different formats.

 ## Features

-- 📋 Copy current tab's title and URL to clipboard
+- 📋 **Single Click**: Copy title and URL in plain text format
+- 🔗 **Double Click**: Copy title and URL as markdown link
 - ✔️ Shows success/error feedback on extension icon badge
-- ⚡ Works with one click on the extension icon
-- 🎯 No popup required - direct action
+- ⚡ Works directly from the extension icon - no popup required
+- 🎯 Smart click detection with 300ms double-click window
 - 📱 Non-intrusive visual feedback that auto-disappears

 ## Installation